 The Final Word

-I am so very grateful that George, my personal Elmer, has set up my two Baofeng radios so that Shelly and I can hit the air waves running when we get our licenses.
-I am even more grateful for his willingness to share the various steps involved so that everyone who has a ham radio festering in the closet and get it set up and running.
+I am so very grateful that George, my personal Elmer, has set up my two Baofeng radios so that Shelly and I can hit the airwaves running when we get our licenses.
+I am even more grateful for his willingness to share the various steps involved so that everyone who has a ham radio festering in the closet and gets it set up and running.

 Even if you are not licensed, you can still listen to radio transmissions without a license.
 Better yet, initiate steps to get a license.